VisionLabs/torch-opencv/README.md

 [torch.LongStorage of size 3]
 ```

-We can also resize an image using scaling factotr.
+We can also resize an image using scaling factot.
 You can use different scaling factor for height and width.
 ```lua
 scaleX = 0.25
 scaleY = 0.35